binaryphile/www.minimak.org/pages/download.md

 MKLC, since they are only enabled after you log in.

-If you use the same password for sites or programs, then after you log in, you will then need to remember to type it in MiniMak.
+If you use the same password for sites or programs, then after you log in, you will then need to remember to type it in Minimak.
 This can be a bit disconcerting since you will frequently have to remember two ways of typing the same thing.